Nonprofit Sector in Comparative Perspective (3cr.)

 - Take a boat canal and a bike tour of Copenhagen

-- Public transportation pass for unlimited travel in central Copenhagen
+- Lodging for 3 weeks in central Copenhagen

 - Cultural excursions